Nigel Peck Centre

 The two gallery spaces, the Nigel Peck Long Gallery and the Frances Mary Archer Gallery, host an array of carefully selected items from the Woolmers Collection, as well as a superb venue for special events and art exhibitions.

-Please contact us for further information about current or future exhibitions at Woolmers Estate.
+Please contact us for further information about current or future exhibitions at Woolmers Estate, or if you would like to host a function in one of our many spaces.

 Venue hire